 Looking out of the cupola atop the new municipal office building, one has the opportunity to imagine the Ashford that was, the Ashford that is, and the Ashford that will be.

 Knowlton Memorial Hall, the gift of Charles C. Knowlton and dedicated to the memory of his father Jonathan W. Knowlton and Colonel Thomas Knowlton, who fell in battle September 16, 1776, at Harlem Heights, Island of New York, age 36 years, was constructed in 1923 and designated for inclusion in the National Register of Historic Places in 1994.
 Knowlton Memorial Hall served as home to our municipal offices, home to the Babcock Library, one of Ashford’s many schools, and most notably, the assembly hall.
 Many standing room only Town Meetings held in the auditorium of the Knowlton Memorial Hall, determined the course that the town would take.
-It has seen elections, theatre productions, concerts and more recently, temporary office space as we constructed our new offices.
+It has seen elections, theatre productions, concerts and more recently, as Town Offices.

 Our men and women have served their country and their way of life during many wars and conflicts.
 Our cemeteries are dotted with flags recognizing veterans from the Revolutionary War, the French and Indian Wars, the Civil War, WWI, WWII, Vietnam and Iraq.
 Ashford has produced great leaders and great followers who will never be forgotten.

 The settlers of the 1600-1700’s, the Central Europeans of the 1800-1900’s, the people who gravitated to Northeast Connecticut during the 1950’s and 1960’s because of the University of Connecticut or job opportunities in the insurance industry or at Pratt & Whitney, all contributed to the Ashford that we see today.

 For more information regarding Ashford history please contact Ashford Historian Barbara B. Metsack by clicking here.